overmind88/hypha-installation/README.md

 #### Issues with environment configuration

-- Symptom: Endless redirects and reloading after enter the login page
+- Symptom: Endless redirects and reloading when trying to access the login page
   - Check `HYPHA_PUBLIC_URL` and `HUB_PUBLIC_URL` in `.env` file: they should refer to either `localhost` or `127.0.0.1` because each docker container has its own `localhost`
   - Check SSL certificate parameters (described below)